 The medical community’s human subjects research rules clearly differentiate between research and practice based on the intention of the researcher or practitioner.
 If the goal is to learn, an intervention is research.
 If the goal is to help the subject, it’s practice.
 Because it comes from science, human subjects research law doesn’t contemplate that an activity would use a method without researching it first.
 The distinction between research and practice has always been controversial, but it gets especially blurry when applied to humanitarian innovation, where the intention is both to learn and to help affected populations.

 The Belmont Report, a summary of ethical principles and guidelines for human subject research, defines practice as “designed solely to enhance the well-being of a client or patient and that have a reasonable expectation of success,” (emphasis added).
-This differs from humanitarian practice in two major ways: First, there is no direct fiduciary relationship between humanitarians and those they serve, and so humanitarians may prioritize groups or collective well-being over the interests of individuals.
+This differs from humanitarian practice in two major ways: First, there is no direct fiduciary relationship between humanitarians and those they serve, and so humanitarians may prioritise groups or collective well-being over the interests of individuals.
 Second, humanitarians have no way to evaluate the reasonableness of their expectation of success.
 In other words, the assumptions embedded in human subjects research protections don’t clearly map to the relationships or activities involved in humanitarian response.
-As a result, these conventions offer humanitarian organizations neither clear guidance nor the types of protections that exist for well-regulated industrial experimentation.
+As a result, these conventions offer humanitarian organisations neither clear guidance nor the types of protections that exist for well-regulated industrial experimentation.

 In addition, human subjects research rules are set up so that interventions are judged on their potential for impact.
 Essentially, the higher the potential for impact on human lives, the more important it is to get informed consent, have ethical review, and for subjects to extricate themselves from the experiment.
 Unfortunately, in humanitarian response, the impacts are always high, and it’s almost impossible to isolate the effects generated by a single technology or intervention.
 Even where establishing consent is possible, disasters don’t lend themselves to consent frameworks, because refusing to participate can mean refusing life-saving assistance.
 In law, consent agreements made under life-threatening circumstances are called contracts of adhesion and aren’t valid.
 The result is that humanitarian innovation faces fundamental challenges in knowing how to deploy ethical experimentation frameworks and in implementing the protections they require.

 The good news is that existing legal and ethical frameworks lay a strong foundation.
 As Jacob Metcalf and Kate Crawford lay out in a 2016 paper, there are significant enough similarities between biomedical and big data research to develop new human subjects research rules.
 This January, the United States expanded the purview of the Common Rule to govern human subjects research funded by 16 federal departments and agencies.
-Despite their gaps, human subjects research laws go a long way toward establishing legally significant requirements for consent, proportionality, and due process—even if they don’t yet directly address humanitarian organizations.
+Despite their gaps, human subjects research laws go a long way toward establishing legally significant requirements for consent, proportionality, and due process—even if they don’t yet directly address humanitarian organisations.

 Human rights-based approaches such as the Harvard Humanitarian Initiative’s Signal Code go further, adapting human rights to digital humanitarian practice.
-But, like most rights frameworks, it relies on public infrastructure to ratify, harmonize, and operationalize.
+But, like most rights frameworks, it relies on public infrastructure to ratify, harmonise, and operationalise.
 There are proactive efforts to set industry-focused standards and guidelines, such as the World Humanitarian Summit’s Principles for Ethical Humanitarian Innovation and the Digital Impact Alliance’s Principles for Digital Development.
 And, of course, there are technology-centric efforts beginning to establish ethical use standards for specific technologies—like biometric identification, drone, and big data—that offer specific guidance but include incentives that may not be relevant in the humanitarian context.

-That said, principles aren’t enough—we’re now getting to the hard part: building systems that actualize and operationalize our values.
+That said, principles aren’t enough—we’re now getting to the hard part: building systems that actualise and operationalise our values.
 We don’t need to decide the boundaries of innovation or humanitarianism as industries to begin developing standards of practice.
 We don’t need to ratify an international convention on technology use to begin improving procurement requirements, developing common indicators of success for technology use, or establishing research centers capable of testing for applicability of new approaches to difficult and unstable environments.
-A wide range of industries are beginning to invest in legal, organizational, and technological approaches to building trust—all of which offer additional, practical steps forward.
+A wide range of industries are beginning to invest in legal, organisational, and technological approaches to building trust—all of which offer additional, practical steps forward.